LionelWu11282562/A-Two-Stage-Probability-Stratified-Method-for-Ambiguous-Dataset-Optimization/README.md

 - Current smoking
 - Diabetes

-These features are broadly consistent with established hypertension-related clinical and epidemiologic characteristics.
+These variables are broadly consistent with established clinical and epidemiologic characteristics associated with hypertension.

 SHAP values are used for **model attribution and interpretation** and should not be interpreted as causal effects.